Raman Signal Extraction from CARS Spectra Using a Learned-Matrix Representation of the Discrete Hilbert Transform: Discussion and conclusion

-The author would like to thank the peer-reviewers for their effort and insightful comments.
-Additionally, the author would like to thank Young Jong Lee, Nancy Lin, Sheng Lin-Gibson, Donald Atha, John Henry Scott, and the internal review board (WERB) at NIST for their helpful reviews and recommendations towards the preparation of this manuscript.\\ \\ Any mention of commercial products or services is for experimental clarity and does not signify an endorsement or recommendation by the National Institute of Standards and Technology.
+\begin{backmatter} \bmsection{Acknowledgements} The author would like to thank the peer-reviewers for their effort and insightful comments.
+Additionally, the author would like to thank Young Jong Lee, Nancy Lin, Sheng Lin-Gibson, Donald Atha, John Henry Scott, and the internal review board (WERB) at NIST for their helpful reviews and recommendations towards the preparation of this manuscript.

+\bmsection{Disclaimer} Any mention of commercial products or services is for experimental clarity and does not signify an endorsement or recommendation by the National Institute of Standards and Technology.
 The authors declare no conflicts of interest.